opensafely/documentation/docs/ehrql-new-tutorial-3a.md

        so that the patient population selection is *inverted*?
        Specifically, all patients previously selected are now not selected, and all patients previously unselected are now selected.
+    4. Can you change the population to include only patients born before 2000 and hospitalised?
+Ignore IMD for now.
+    5. Can you add IMD value as a column?
+    6. Can you change the population to find only hospitalised males?
+Ignore IMD and age.